clemcer/loggifly/docs/guide/config_sections/settings.md

 ## Excluded Keywords

 With this setting you can specify keywords that should _always_ be ignored.
-This is useful when you don't want to get notifications from certain irrelevant log lines.
+This is useful when you don't want to get notifications from irrelevant log lines.

 `excluded_keywords` are set like this:

 ```yaml